ethan-ck/Alexandria/Biology/Organic Molecules.md

 	- Proteins
 		- The building block (monomers) of proteins are amino acids
 			- amino groups and an acid group
+			- When multiple amino acids join together, they form a polypeptide
+			- They join together through dehydration reactions
 		- Like lipids, they are insoluble in water
 		- Gluten
 			- Gluten is a type of protein